Agent Evaluation and Benchmarking for Measuring What Matters

 - Environment interaction: Agents change their environment, making evaluation stateful and harder to reproduce

-The core challenge: agent performance is a multi-dimensional surface, not a single number.
+The core challenge is that agent performance is a multi-dimensional surface, not a single number.

 The Agent Evaluation Hierarchy